Camille Pissarro: Early years

-Jacob Abraham Camille Pissarro was born on 10 July 1830 on the island of St. Thomas to Frederick Abraham Gabriel Pissarro and Rachel Manzano-Pomié.
+Jacob Abraham Camille Pissarro was born on 10 July 1830 at Charlotte Amalie on the island of Saint Thomas to Frederick Abraham Gabriel Pissarro and Rachel Manzano-Pomié.
 His father was of Portuguese Jewish descent and held French nationality.
 His mother was from a French-Jewish family from St. Thomas with Provençal Jewish roots.
 His father was a merchant who came to the island from France to deal with the hardware store of a deceased uncle, Isaac Petit, and married his widow.
 The marriage caused a stir within St. Thomas's small Jewish community because she was previously married to Frederick's uncle and according to Jewish law, a man is forbidden to marry his aunt.
 As a result, his four children were barred from attending the local Jewish school, instead being sent to an all-black primary school.
 Upon his death, his will specified that his estate be split equally between the synagogue and St. Thomas' Protestant church.

 When Pissarro was twelve his father sent him to boarding school in France.
 He studied at the Savary Academy in Passy near Paris.
 While a young student, he developed an early appreciation of the French art masters.
 Monsieur Savary himself gave him a strong grounding in drawing and painting and suggested he draw from nature when he returned to St. Thomas.

 After his schooling, Pissarro returned to St. Thomas at the age of sixteen or seventeen, where his father had Pissarro work in his business as a port clerk.
 Nevertheless, Pissarro took every opportunity during the next five years at the job to practice drawing during breaks and after work.

 Visual theorist Nicholas Mirzoeff argues that the young Pissarro was inspired by the artworks of James Gay Sawkins, a British painter and geologist who lived in Charlotte Amalie, St. Thomas circa 1847.
 Pissarro may have attended art classes taught by Sawkins and seen Sawkins's paintings of Mitla, Mexico.
 Mirzoeff states, "A formal analysis suggests that [Sawkins's] work influenced the young Pissarro, who had just returned to the island from his school in France.
 Soon afterward, Pissarro began his own drawings of the local African population in apparent imitation of Sawkins", creating "sketches for a postslavery imagination".

 When Pissarro turned twenty-one, Danish artist Fritz Melbye, then living on St. Thomas, inspired him to take on painting as a full-time profession, becoming his teacher and friend.
 Pissarro then chose to leave his family and job and live in Venezuela, where he and Melbye spent the next two years working as artists in Caracas and La Guaira.
 He drew everything he could, including landscapes, village scenes, and numerous sketches, enough to fill up multiple sketchbooks.